 Before kids, I went on a budget backpacker around-the-world trip.
 If you’ve never traveled like that, it might sound hard.
 Let me tell you, though — traveling with three kids is infinitely harder.
 I have to do so much more planning, entertaining, and negotiating than I did as a solo traveler.

-This summer we’ve been thinking of a family trip to San Antonio, Texas.
+This summer we’ve been thinking of a family trip to San Antonio, Texas. (and by the way, if you’re starting to plan a trip, check out this list of fun vacation activities you could do with your family.)
 Before I’d even started to plan, an amazing opportunity came up.
 I applied for and was invited to attend the INSIGHT Blogging Retreat there.
 Possibly even better, my husband volunteered to solo parent so I could go on my own.
 This would be my reconnaissance trip – a get-acquainted visit paving the way for our family vacation later this summer.
 A “mom-cation,” if you will.
 This post is sponsored by the INSIGHT Blogger Retreat and the sponsors listed throughout this post.

 10 Reasons To Take a Mom-cation Before Your Family Vacation